Connect For Life Program

 Why participate?

-While participating in the Connect For Life Program may seem daunting due to the highly sensitive nature of the topic, there are many benefits and rewards, some of the key ones we have outlined below.
+While participating in the Connect for Life Program may seem daunting due to the highly sensitive nature of the topic, there are many benefits and rewards, some of the key ones we have outlined below.

-2. You will learn how to use evidence based therapeutic photography as an alternative tool for reflection and expression, guided by a trained therapeutic arts practitioner.
+2. You will learn how to use evidence based therapeutic photography as an tool for reflection and expression, guided by a trained therapeutic arts practitioner.
 Learning how to use visual expression to communicate deep emotions and difficult experiences is extremely powerful, and something that can be used in your life beyond this program.

 What to expect and who we are looking for?